iambluebird01/iambluebird01/README.md

 ### About Me

-I have a small knowledge about programming as i learned it at home by my self mostly.
+I have a enough knowledge about programming as i learned it at home by my self mostly.

 I combined my knowledge at school and the things I learned by myself in Youtube to build my own Projects.